Prepare for legal trouble when bosses play detective with employees on FMLA leave

-Bosses sometimes find it inconvenient when employees are out on.
+Bosses sometimes find it inconvenient when employees are out on FMLA leave.
 After all, every time an employee is absent, someone has to pick up the slack.
 So it shouldn’t come as a surprise that some front-line managers get frustrated and angry at employees who don’t come to work as scheduled.
 Don’t let those frustrations cause a legal nightmare.

-Train all supervisors about the.
+Train all supervisors about the FMLA.
 Instruct them to refer any perceived problems to HR.
-Direct supervisors should not, for example, conduct their own “investigations” into whether an employee is abusing by conducting surveillance or taking other intrusive steps.
-Doing so may net a lawsuit alleging interference with .
+Direct supervisors should not, for example, conduct their own “investigations” into whether an employee is abusing intermittent FMLA leave by conducting surveillance or taking other intrusive steps.
+Doing so may net a lawsuit alleging interference with FMLA rights.

 Recent case: John worked for many years as a sewer plant operator.
 He then developed some medical problems, including a condition known as trigeminal neuralgia.
 The condition, which is painful, is generally considered a serious health condition under the FMLA.
 John had surgery but continued to suffer from frequent, severe and debilitating flare-ups that required time off from work.

 John applied for intermittent FMLA leave so he could take time off when the pain flared up.
 He also missed work for several emergency room visits related to the condition and for an episode of blood clots that landed him in the intensive care unit for a few days.

 Several times, John’s supervisors told him he had to get second medical certifications.
 On one occasion, a supervisor told John that he did not believe that trigeminal neuralgia was a serious medical condition.